St Margarets, London: Education

 There are three main schools nearby, in Twickenham: Orleans Park School (secondary), St. Stephen's Primary School (primary) and Orleans Primary School (primary).

 Local commerce and townscape

 Two main streets have a range of shops, cafés and bars/pubs serving food.
 Twickenham Studios are at the heart of the village and have recently announced plans to expand their presence in St Margarets.

-The high street has well-frequented local, independent businesses.

-Most roads are residential, some of which tree-lined.
-The most common house type is semi-detached; some detached, mainly those of three or four storeys have been subdivided.
-To the east of the "village" is the relatively verdant-setting houses and many classical flats (apartment buildings) of Twickenham Park.